 There are certain achievements that take time.
 Employees must complete numerous training tasks and bridge integral gaps to reach the finish line.
 But these long-term goals are comprised of milestones that new hires can check off one at a time.
 That’s the beauty of online training career maps.
 Employees are able to see what’s involved in each section of the map and what they must do to progress.
 It’s not merely a line that connects one point to another but a series of secondary goals that are easier to manage.
 Thus, new hires are more motivated and driven to be their best selves in the workplace.

-Using career maps in your online training program gives employees a visual overview of the cycle.
+Using career maps in your employee onboarding program gives employees a visual overview of the cycle.
 They can chart their course and tick each item off the map as they go along.
 More importantly, they have the opportunity to see how all their hard work will pay off in the form of career advancements.
 There’s no ceiling here because employees can always strive for the next stop on the map.
 Include thematic elements to make it more visually engaging.
 Survey the team to identify personal interests, then incorporate them into the map, or add graphics that center on departmental roles and responsibilities.

 New hire online training career maps put employees in the driver’s seat.
 They don’t have to idly sit by while managers dictate their career paths.
 Instead, they play a more active role in their own L&D. They set personal goals, choose positions that align with their talents, and create a long-term plan of action.
 In short, new hires get to take control of their roles within an organization from day one.
 Granted, they must still acknowledge personal limitations and not try to bulldoze their way into a job role.
 For example, using deceitful tactics to get rid of a co-worker and take over the role, and then blame it on ambition.
 Career maps allow them to manage their own development while still playing by company rules.